 Aruna Sadasivan is an Application Architect at AssestMark and is currently pursuing her MBA at Georgia College.

-Megan Sims is a Project Manager at Bennett Thrasher, one of the largest CPA firms in the US.
-She is responsible for the implementation and management of the company’s practice management suite as well as other service line project management needs.
-Megan specializes in program management and BI Reporting, holding a Tableau Desktop Specialist certification.
+Megan Sims is an IT Project Manager at Bennett Thrasher, one of the largest and fastest-growing CPA and consulting firms in the U.S. She is responsible for the management of the company’s practice management suite as well as other service line project management needs.
+Megan is a certified Project Management Professional specializing in project and program management.
+She also holds a Tableau Desktop Specialist certification.
 Previously, she served as a Database Administrator at Frazier & Deeter and as a JR Database Report Writer for California-based AC Martin Group.
-Megan earned her B.B.A. in Management Information Systems in 2012.
+Megan earned her BBA in Management Information Systems from Georgia College in 2012.

-Kenneth Trussell is the VP of Engineering and Technology for Thiele Kaolin Company, a world-leader in the production of kaolin clay, headquartered in Sandersville, GA.
-He has over 30 years’ experience in engineering and information technology.
-He oversees the Engineering, Construction, Information Services and Automation Systems departments.
-Prior to joining Thiele in 1988 as a controls engineer, Kenny was a Research Engineer for Georgia Tech Research Institute and then an Assistant Professor at Georgia College in the Business Information Systems department.
-He currently teaches evening Computer Science courses in assembly language and computer architecture as an adjunct at Georgia College.
+Kenneth Trussell recently retired as the VP of Engineering and Technology for Thiele Kaolin Company, a world-leader in the production of kaolin clay, headquartered in Sandersville, GA.
+He has 40 years’ experience in engineering and information technology.
+For 18 years, he oversaw the Engineering, Construction, Information Services and Automation Systems departments.
+Prior to joining Thiele in 1988 as a controls engineer, Kenny was a Research Engineer for Georgia Tech Research Institute and then an Assistant Professor at Georgia College in the Information Systems and Communications Department.
+He currently teaches Computer Science courses as an adjunct at Georgia College and works as a contract controls engineer for Thiele.
 He holds a BEE and MSEE from Georgia Tech.